Research Security Training

 • How Long Does the Training Take to Complete?
 Approximately 60 minutes.

 • When Does the Training Need to be Completed By?
 Prior to proposal submission or within 30 days of being newly added to an existing award.
+Individuals must have a training completion date within twelve months prior to the submission of the proposal.

 NOTE: While the DOE is among the first to implement this requirement, all federal funding agencies are expected to require Research Security training.
 We are currently awaiting further guidance from other federal funding agencies.